 Most of the content here is appropriate for an international audience, but many legal, cultural, and scope-of-practice points are intended for an American audience, and may have less relevance in other areas.

-It is written and maintained by Brandon Oto, a humble EMT-B working out of the Boston, MA area, and originally hailing from northern California.
-He can be contacted at firstname.lastname@example.org or via his website http://degreesofclarity.com/, and welcomes any thoughts, questions, suggestions, or criticisms.
+It is written and maintained by Brandon Oto, a humble EMT-B with experience in greater Boston and northern California.
+Although still certified, as of May 2013 he’s taking a break from full-time field work to attend a Physician Assistant program.
+He can be contacted at email@example.com or via his website http://degreesofclarity.com/, and welcomes any thoughts, questions, suggestions, or criticisms.

 But . . .

 All clinical information presented here is based on the personal experiences of the author combined with available scientific evidence.
 Links and citations may or may not be provided for the latter; if omitted, readers are encouraged to contact the author (by email or blog comment) for the relevant literature.
 Personal experience should be understood as coming from an EMT with several years of experience in a variety of private systems.
 He has no commercial conflicts of interests except where explicitly stated.